 Name and Address of Title Insurance Company:

-[File No.: ] Policy No.:

-Loan No.:

-Address Reference:
+Policy Number:

 Amount of Insurance: $ [Premium: $ ]

 Date of Policy: [at a.m./p.m.]

-1. Name of Insured:
+1. The Insured is:

-2. The estate or interest in the Land that is encumbered by the Insured Mortgage is:
+2. The estate or interest in the Land encumbered by the Insured Mortgage is:

-3. Title is vested in:
+3. The Title encumbered by the Insured Mortgage is vested in:

 4. The Insured Mortgage and its assignments, if any, are described as follows:

-5. The Land referred to in this policy is described as follows:
+5. The Land is described as follows:

 [6.
-This policy incorporates by reference those ALTA endorsements selected below:
+This policy incorporates by reference the endorsements designated below, adopted by the [American Land Title Association][_________________] as of the Date of Policy:]

-4-06 (Condominium)

-4.1-06

-5-06 (Planned Unit Development)

-5.1-06

-6-06 (Variable Rate)

-6.2-06 (Variable Rate--Negative Amortization)

-8.1-06 (Environmental Protection Lien) Paragraph b refers to the following state statute(s):

-9-06 (Restrictions, Encroachments, Minerals)

-13.1-06 (Leasehold Loan)

-14-06 (Future Advance-Priority)

-14.1-06 (Future Advance-Knowledge)

-14.3-06 (Future Advance-Reverse Mortgage)

-22-06 (Location) The type of improvement is a __________, and the street address is as shown above.]

 SCHEDULE B

-[File No. ] Policy No.
+Policy Number:

 EXCEPTIONS FROM COVERAGE

+This policy does not republish any covenant, condition, restriction, or limitation contained in any document referred to in this policy to the extent that the specific covenant, condition, restriction, or limitation violates local, state, or federal discrimination law, including laws based on race, color, religion, sex, sexual orientation, gender identity, handicap, familial status, national origin, or other legally protected class.

+[This policy does not insure against loss or damage and the Company will not pay costs, attorneys’ fees, or expenses resulting from the terms and conditions of any lease or easement identified in Schedule A, and the following matters:

+(Insert Schedule B exceptions here)]

-[Except as provided in Schedule B - Part II,] t[or T]his policy does not insure against loss or damage, and the Company will not pay costs, attorneys’ fees, or expenses that arise by reason of:
+[This policy does not insure against loss or damage and the Company will not pay costs, attorneys’ fees, or expenses resulting from the terms and conditions of any lease or easement identified in Schedule A, and the following matters:

-[PART I
+PART I

+(Insert Schedule B exceptions here)

 PART II

-In addition to the matters set forth in Part I of this Schedule, the Title is subject to the following matters, and the Company insures against loss or damage sustained in the event that they are not subordinate to the lien of the Insured Mortgage:]
+Covered Risk 10 insures against loss or damage sustained by the Insured by reason of the lack of priority of the lien of the Insured Mortgage over the matters listed in Part II, subject to the terms and conditions of any subordination provision in a matter listed in Part II:]

 CONDITIONS